TamaraVasiljev/StatsAndBooze/README.md

 # Features
 1. The functionalities of the newly created package "StatsAndBooze" are the modification of dates and times.
-2. It can be used to define the order of days.
+2. It can be used to define the sequence of days.
 3. It can be used to automatically convert the strings into corresponding dates.

 # Contributors